ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 22:19 [[start:1339076][end:1349070]] And it might turn out that that's a good thing because we can make everybody happy or it might turn out to be a bad thing because you might think, well, we've not really settled anything one way or another.
 [[start:1350640][end:1356748]] I wanted to take some time, though, to mention extended Active Inference.
-[[start:1356844][end:1371552]] So I've been talking about inactivism and I've mentioned this debate between cognitiveism and older ways of thinking about sorry, cognitiveism and newer ways of thinking about cognition as embodied or embedded.
+[[start:1356844][end:1371552]] I've been talking about inactivism and I've mentioned this debate between cognitivism and newer ways of thinking about cognition as embodied or embedded.
-[[start:1371696][end:1374736]] And these are part of what's known as the four E paradigm.
+[[start:1371696][end:1374736]] And these are part of what's known as the four-E paradigm.
-[[start:1374848][end:1383992]] And clearly I think we are talking about inactive cognition and you get embodied and embedded kind of for free with this.
+[[start:1374848][end:1383992]] And clearly I think we are talking about enactive cognition and you get embodied and embedded kind of for free with this.

 23:04 [[start:1384046][end:1387416]] So the only one left on the table is the extended mind.
 [[start:1387598][end:1400750]] And this is just the claim that under some conditions the system that's realizing cognitive processing can literally extend outwards from the mind.
-[[start:1401200][end:1405984]] So I'll put some nice read ins for this up if anybody's unfamiliar and interested.
+[[start:1401200][end:1405984]] So I'll put some nice readings for this up if anybody's unfamiliar and interested.
 [[start:1406102][end:1409280]] But it's usually the most controversial of the four E's.
 [[start:1410980][end:1421392]] And Andy Clark, who is one of the original authors of the extended mind paper, really thinks that Active Inference accommodates the extended mind theory.

-23:41 [[start:1421456][end:1435140]] And it's not just that it accommodates it, but it actually solves some old problems in the extended mind about knowing how and why the brain knows when and where to recruit certain extra neural resources.
+23:41 [[start:1421456][end:1435140]] And it's not just that it accommodates it, but it actually solves some old problems in the extended mind about knowing how and why the brain knows when and where to recruit certain extra-neural resources.
-[[start:1435300][end:1448968]] And part of the argument for this, what really sits at the core is Clark develops this argument based on the fact that the generative models in Active Inference are always in this, always making a trade off between accuracy and complexity.
+[[start:1435300][end:1448968]] And part of the argument for this, what really sits at the core, is that Clark develops this argument based on the fact that the generative models in Active Inference are always, in this, making a trade-off between accuracy and complexity.

 24:09 [[start:1449144][end:1462348]] So you want your model of the world to be accurate enough that you can act effectively on the world, but you also want to minimize the metabolic costs of having models that are overly complex.
-[[start:1462524][end:1477690]] And so Clark utilizes this insight to make the case that this explains that in some cases as agents we make use of these extra neural kind of props and tools and things.
+[[start:1462524][end:1477690]] And so Clark utilizes this insight to make the case that this explains that in some cases we as agents make use of these extra-neural kind of props and tools and things.
-[[start:1478540][end:1488970]] And he says that the imperative to reduce uncertainty provides a location neutral cost function that's always been missing from the older arguments around extended mind.
+[[start:1478540][end:1488970]] And he says that the imperative to reduce uncertainty provides a location-neutral cost function that's always been missing from the older arguments around extended mind.

+## Agency and Motivation

 24:50 [[start:1490160][end:1498360]] So the upshot to this, I think, is that you end up with a view of agents as deeply coupled with their environments.
 [[start:1498520][end:1505196]] So under Active Inference it's just nonsensical to try and think about agents as decoupled from their environment.